All Episodes

 And the quickest and easiest way to back out the coal, which is the worst of the problem, and oil, is to look at electricity generation.

-We have less than ten years now.
+We have less than 10 years now.

-Every scientist has a different every pro-global warming scientist has a different number.
+Every scientist has a different, every pro-global warming scientist has a different number.

 He says these things, and one of America's leading news anchors just waves as the words go by.